RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ansible-playbook playbooks/startall.yml
 ```

-Copy SSH key to all VMs.
-Password is p
+Use below commands to copy SSH key to all VMs.
+Password for all hosts is p.

 Before executing this playbook, clean all old ssl indentities from file /root/.ssh/known_hosts.